Support Near You

 OK2BME, KW Counselling Services

-OK2BME is a set of supportive services for 2SLGBTQIA+ identified children, teens, adults and their families in Waterloo Region.
-The OK2BME program consists of three unique areas including confidential counselling services, an OK2BME Youth Group for individuals 12-18 as well as public education, consulting and training around 2SLGBTQIA+ issues.
-(Youth groups are free, and we will work with you so cost will never be a barrier to accessing counselling support.)
+OK2BME is a set of supportive services for 2SLGBTQIA+ children, teens, adults and their families in Waterloo Region.
+The OK2BME program consists of three unique areas including confidential counselling services, (in person or online), OK2BME Youth Groups for individuals 12-18, as well as public education, consulting and training around 2SLGBTQIA+ issues.

 Contact